Innovación y gestión de programas colaborativa y sincronizada para nuevos programas

 “Simcenter STAR-CCM+ allows my undergraduates to do what used to take a doctorate,” says Sean Sloan, associate professor, Oregon Tech.
 “Simcenter STAR-CCM+ is a powerful tool that beautifully shows how fluids behave.”

 Of course, no one begins with the knowledge on how to create a CFD model.
 Before students begin modeling, they participate in four weeks of tutorials.
 The main teaching points are a review of previous lessons, such as setting minimum mesh size smaller to capture fine geometry, or increasing the growth rate to get geometry defined without breaking the number of mesh nodes, or decreasing the growth rate to help with stability.
 There is no one correct way to get a model to work, but understanding which knobs to twist and what they do helps the students work their way into a solution.

 “The useful tutorials in Simcenter STAR-CCM+ walk you through many aspects of CFD,” says Sloan.
 “Simcenter STAR-CCM+ features the best help of any ‘help’ files I have seen in any program.”

 Sloan says that without Simcenter STAR-CCM+, Oregon Tech would not have a CFD technology elective.
 Having students create their own program with meshing and convergence mechanisms is cumbersome and unnecessary in today’s world.
 This CFD class allows students to link their testing knowledge to modeling, which makes them more well-rounded engineers.
 The main obstacle for students is understanding internal procedures as well as coding, but through this course they experience a broader range of CFD in a shorter time frame.

-“Without the support of Siemens PLM Software, I could not do this elective.
+“Without the support of Siemens Digital Industries Software, I could not do this elective.
 They have been very available to both me and my students in working through individual problems such as how to choose a laptop for CFD.
 CFD is now truly publicly available, with no doctorate required.”